Home > Outdoor

 Guylines

 Tents often come with a knot of cord.
 These are your guylines and help draw the tent taut.
 Some tent shapes, like dome tents, don’t need guylines to keep them pitched.
 Other designs, like pyramid tents, often require guylines.
-Either way, it’s a good idea to sling the tent prior to hitting the trail to ensure that your tent will be camp-ready.
+Either way, it’s a good idea to sling the tent before hitting the trail to ensure that your tent will be camp-ready when you get to your site.

 Pro tip: Reflective guylines are easy to spot when hit with a light at night, preventing an accidental fall.
 If the tent doesn’t come with them, they can be purchased aftermarket.
 Or you can add reflective tape to your non-reflective guylines.